 We are delighted to announce that WorldFirst has joined the British Insurance Brokers’ Association (BIBA) as an Associate Member with a proposition that could help any broker with international business.

 WorldFirst was born out of the desire to create a real alternative to the big banks.
-Since launching in 2004, it has been committed to making the movement of money around the world easier, faster, safer and cheaper and 250,000 customers have now used our services to send more than $70bn around the world.
+Since launching in 2004, it has been committed to making the movement of money around the world easier, faster, and cheaper and 250,000 customers have now used our services to send more than $70bn around the world.